Contents Plans and Studies

 2021 Tompkins County Hazard Mitigation Plan (HMP) Update

 Through the Tompkins County Department of Planning & Sustainability, the County’s 2014 HMP has been updated and includes all municipalities in the County.
 This plan is required by state and federal agencies in order for communities in Tompkins County to be eligible for pre-disaster mitigation projects.
 The ultimate goal of hazard mitigation is to reduce loss of life and property, lessening the impact of disasters.

-The HMP Update, which has recently been approved by FEMA pending local adoption (September 2021), identifies natural hazards of concern in our region, assesses our specific vulnerabilities to those hazards, and seeks to identify projects and measures that may reduce damages from future hazards.
+The HMP Update was approved by FEMA in September 2021 and adopted by Tompkins County in October 2021.
+Each of the jurisdictions within Tompkins County are actively going through the adoption process.
+The HMP Update identifies natural hazards of concern in our region, assesses our specific vulnerabilities to those hazards, and seeks to identify projects and measures that may reduce damages from future hazards.
 The Update further serves as the initial component developed as part of the broader Tompkins County Resiliency and Recovery Plan.
-Questions on on the HMP Update can be directed to Scott Doyle of the Tompkins County Department of Planning and Sustainability at email@example.com.

 |Hazard Mitigation Plan Appendices|